troyciesco/frog/README.md

-# FROG - For Rebranding on Ghost
+# F.R.O.G. - For Rebranding on Ghost

 ## Requirements
 1. Docker